Qualifications for Naturopathic Medical Training & Licensing

 - Canadian College of Naturopathic Medicine

 Following successful completion of a Doctor of Naturopathic Medicine program, graduates are eligible to sit for the Naturopathic Physicians Licensing Examination (NPLEX).
 Currently, NDs are licensed as doctors in 16 U.S. states, including California.
-Visit the American Association of Naturopathic Physicians or the California Naturopathic Doctors Association for more information.
+However, visit the American Association of Naturopathic Physicians or the California Naturopathic Doctors Association for more information.